vincoss/glut/src/GlutDev/Readme.txt

 Search for TODO
-Ensure that request contains 'User-Agent' glut if missing, possible other also navigation the item is not selected see CSS or JS script update bootstrap if not too much work runner should not cancel already running if duration expires just dont create new request and wait for already running requets fails if runId provided from config file. database error runs change project or run throws save attributes if multiple cli projects are running just duplicate those values, update table with auto-Ids update test project controller with right action crate test files for Glut project avatar5.png find and replace with logo
+Ensure that request contains 'User-Agent' glut if missing, possible other also navigation the item is not selected see CSS or JS script use latest bootstrap if not too much work runner should not cancel already running if duration expires just dont create new request and wait for already running requets fails if runId provided from config file. database error runs change project or run throws save attributes if multiple cli projects are running just duplicate those values, update table with auto-Ids avatar5.png find and replace with logo
-Test fore all return HTTP every codes, create samples Validate AppConfig values
-Remove unused tests projects
-GlutDev see the img folder